Johann Sebastian Bach: 18th century

+Through the later half of the 18th century, Carl Philipp Emanuel Bach's reputation was very high, surpassing his father's.
+Joseph Haydn, Wolfgang Amadeus Mozart, and Ludwig van Beethoven admired him and "avidly" collected his music.
+Mozart said of Carl Philipp Emanuel, "Bach is the father, we are the children."
+(Note: (Rochlitz 1824–1832) quoted in (Ottenberg 1987)) But throughout his life, Carl Philipp Emanuel continued to recognize many aspects of his father's originality in his own compositions, which were often received in preference to his father's after his father died.

 In his own time, Bach was highly regarded by his colleagues, but his reputation outside this small circle of connoisseurs was due not to his compositions (which had an extremely narrow circulation), but to his virtuosic abilities.
 Nevertheless, during his life, Bach received public recognition, such as the title of court composer by Augustus III of Poland and the appreciation he was shown by Frederick the Great and Hermann Karl von Keyserling.
 This appreciation contrasted with the humiliations he faced, for instance, in Leipzig.
 Bach also had detractors in the contemporary press (Johann Adolf Scheibe suggested he write less complex music) and supporters, such as Johann Mattheson and Lorenz Christoph Mizler.
 After his death, Bach's reputation as a composer initially declined: his work was regarded as old-fashioned compared to the emerging galant style.
 He was remembered more as a virtuoso organ player and a teacher.
 The bulk of the music printed during his lifetime was for organ or harpsichord.